-Season 2017 marks the 45th anniversary for the Club that calls the Reef and Oak Park Pavilion home.
+The club that calls the Reef and Oak Park Pavilion home

 The Club was forged in the late 60s when surfboard riding was in the midst of its first revolutionary charge in Australia as a sport and lifestyle; when long boards ruled; lifesavers took pleasure in locking up boards in Surf Clubs; when wetsuits were barely available; when surf music filled the radio airways.